Michael-Obele/myth-buster/README.md

 Distinguishing fact from fiction requires more than simple true/false.
 Misinformation often has deep roots and nuanced contexts.
 Myth Buster provides **sophisticated tools for deep exploration**, turning users into active investigators.

-Our strategy for this hackathon is detailed here: [Hackathon Submission Strategy](./plan_reformed/hackathon_submission_strategy.md).

 ## Core Deep Research Capabilities (Hackathon Focus - `/app`)